JohnReedLOL/full-stack-big-data/README.md

 Project is broken up into seperately compilable compilation units.
 Each component is its own compilation unit with two "super units" - ingestion and processing.
 Ideas for compilation units include web server compilation unit [handles requests], reactive kafka compilation unit [handles relaying], and batch processing compilation unit.

 According to the book "Mythical Man Month", teams tend to split according to the boundaries of the architecture, so teams can naturally divvy up based on independent components that they work on.

-"The morale effects are startling.
-Enthusiasm jumps when there is a running system, even a simple one.
-Efforts redouble when the first picture from a new graphics software system appears on the screen, even if it is only a rectangle.
-One always has, at every stage in the process, a working system.
-I find that teams can grow much more complex entities in four months than they can build."

-—FREDERICK P. BROOKS, JR., The Mythical Man-Month